tsm2jgxbrh-web/Portfolio-Risk-Report-Generator/README.md

 - sample_returns.csv
   CSV Sample dataset with monthly asset returns used for demonstration of the program.

+## How to run
+- Make sure Python3 is installed
+- Keep the .csv and .py file in the same folder
+- When prompted, enter portfolio weight that sum up to 1 (example: 0.4, 0.3, 0.3)

 ## Authors
 - Didrik Bengtsson
 - Yiannis Tsigkas